barchart/push-notifications-public/packages/sdk-js/docs/content/product_overview.md

 **This SDK provides a convenient way to interact with the _Barchart Push Notification Service._**

-You can _quickly_ build an application that allows your applications to:
+You can write code that allows your applications to:

 * Register a "device" for push notification delivery
 * Unregister a "device" from push notification delivery